an-average-programmer/an-average-programmer/README.md

 - 👋 Hi, I’m Ștefan
 - 👀 I’m interested in web development, Android and iOS app development, Windows/macOS/Linux desktop app development, cross-platform applications and embedded systems (and anything related to programming)
-- 🌱 I’m currently learning JavaScript and C/C++
+- 🌱 I’m currently learning JavaScript, SQL and C/C++
 - 💞️ I’m looking to collaborate on projects that belong to the specified categories.
 - 📫 How to reach me: public posts and repositories
 - 😄 Pronouns: he/him